liquidlight/playwright-framework/README.md

 - The `test:update` will inly update jobs tagged with `@snapshot`
 - Utilise `npx playwright codegen` to help generate tests

-## Releasing
+## Releasing this Playwright Framework

-When it comes to releasing, run the following:
+When it comes to creating a new release for the Playwright Framework, run the following:

 1. `npx eslint .` and `npx eslint . --fix`
 2. `npm run build`